21 Powerful Journal Prompts for Self Discovery

 What positive changes have come from this difficult time?

 There is always positive from the bad.
 Even if you need to dig deep, it is there.
 Start with something simple, and then move to harder topics.
 For example, start with something like: I missed my appointment because of the derailed train.
 But I ended up meeting the new manager and we had a great conversation.
-From there you can move into bigger topics such as, I lost my job but it allowed me to explore self-employment.
+From there you can move on to bigger topics such as, I lost my job, but it allowed me to explore self-employment.

 What am I trying to accomplish with my actions?